Landmark (department store): History

-In 2007, the TriNoma branch was opened to the public and is now an anchor store for TriNoma.
+In 2007, the Landmark's second branch at TriNoma was opened to the public.
 This underwent expansion in 2015, thus becoming the largest Landmark branch ever built.
 The third floor of the expansion was opened to public on September 8, 2017, coinciding with the inauguration of Landmark's second chapel, which is the namesake of the first chapel in Makati, at the fourth level.
-The chapel has a seating capacity of 2,200 – which is the largest of its kind in Metro Manila.

 In 2014, Landmark was selected to become the anchor store for Festival Alabang expansion and redevelopment in Filinvest City, Muntinlupa.
 The supermarket opened on July 28, 2017, followed by the department store on October 6, 2017.
 It is the first branch of Landmark to be opened in southern Metro Manila.

-In 2019, The Landmark opened its first-ever provincial branch at Ayala Malls Solenad in Nuvali, Santa Rosa, Laguna.
+In 2019, The Landmark opened its first-ever provincial branch at Ayala Malls Solenad (now Ayala Malls Nuvali) in Nuvali, Santa Rosa, Laguna.

 The fifth Landmark branch, located in Bonifacio Global City, opened on October 1, 2021, with only the supermarket.
 Located at first two levels of Three Parkade parking building, it is the company's smallest store.
 The department store on the upper level later opened in December 2021.

+On May 24, 2026, Landmark's third chapel at the Manila Bay branch was opened, with a solemn blessing and Mass led by Bishop Jesse Mercado of the Diocese of Parañaque; among the concelebrants is Balanga Bishop Rufino Sescon, who was the first chaplain of the Mary Mother of Hope Chapel in Makati.